 3. Determine Secondary KPIs

-Secondary KPIs are where you can list additional metrics that are important to the campaign’s objectives.
+Secondary KPIs are where you can list additional metrics that are important to the campaign’s strategic objective.
 There might be four, five, or even six secondary metrics that are important to look at when analyzing the success of your campaign but aren’t your primary metric.